sbeat/s-beat/INSTALL_DEBIAN.md

-The document contains the instructions for a basic installation of S-BEAT on DEBIAN jessie.
+The document contains the instructions for a basic installation of S-BEAT on DEBIAN stretch.

 # Prepare the system for S-BEAT
 ## Install general packets